grssnbchr/rddj/README.md

 ## Roadmap

 * Add filter options.
-* Remove Bower, add decent package.json.
+* Get rid of Bower.
+* Get rid of Grunt.
+* Use webpack or `npm scripts`.
-* Remove D3 dependecy, or only load base system, if possible.
+* Remove D3 dependecy, or only load base system, if possible (D3 modules with v4).
 * Add date/time field for links (so that, somewhen in the future, old/deprecated links can be removed or deactivated).
 * Add RSS feed.